 While this is a park that has a lot of water, there will not be a lot of swimming here anyway, as average monthly highs never break 80°F. Enjoy the picturesque views, the old-time history and rocky shores that are unlike anywhere else on the eastern seaboard.

 Redwood National Park

-Did you know that Sequoia and Yosemite National Parks are not the only places to see the towering Redwood trees in America?
-In fact, in Northern California, the Redwood State & National Parks offer a similar viewing experience without the insane amount of people.
+Did you know that Sequoia and Yosemite National Parks are not the only places to see towering Redwood trees in America?
+In fact, in Northern California, the Redwood State & National Parks offer a similar viewing experience without the insane number of people.
 To make it even more amazing, entrance to the park is free (except for some nearby state parks), and there are plenty of small towns that will easily have accommodations.

 No month at Redwoods National Park sees more than 100,000 visitors, with June being only its fourth-busiest month.
 Crater Lake and Lassen Volcanic parks are nearby and are also less crowded than some other (read: more popular) Californian parks.

 North Cascades National Park